DOGE and XRP Mining Roars Back as HashJ Launches Recharge Channels

 ALSO READ | Can XRP break out to $5 or beyond after months of consolidation

 Historically, significant increases in long-term holder supply have preceded major Bitcoin price rallies.
-The two most recent spikes in LTH accumulation, in July 2021 and September 2024, were followed by substantial upward price movements.
-This pattern suggests that the current record accumulation phase could similarly foreshadow a new bullish cycle.
+Substantial price increases followed the two most recent LTH accumulation spikes in July 2021 and September 2024.

 Long-term holders typically accumulate during market dips and hold through volatility, reducing circulating supply and creating upward price pressure when demand remains steady or grows.